meganz/MEGAchat/Readme.md

 `mkdir third_party/boringssl`
 `cp /path/to/karere/webrtc-build/boringssl.gyp ./third_party/boringssl/`

-This file maps boringssl references to the openssl installed in your android sysroot.
+This file maps boringssl references to the openssl installed in your system/sysroot/buildroot.
 For this to work, you need to have the `DEPS_SYSROOT` env variable set to the prefix where openssl is installed.
 When not cross-compiling, this is usually `/usr` or `/usr/local`, and when cross-compiling, this is normally the sysroot/buildroot directory where all depenencies are built.